Zebra murders

-The "Zebra" murders were a string of racially motivated murders and related attacks committed by a group of four black serial killers in San Francisco, California, United States, from October 1973 to April 1974; they killed at least 15 people and wounded eight others.
+The "Zebra" murders were a string of racially motivated murders and attacks committed by a group of four black serial killers in San Francisco, California between October 1973 and April 1974; the perpetrators killed at least fifteen white people and wounded eight others.
 Police gave the case the name "Zebra" after the special police radio band they assigned to the investigation.

-Some authorities believe that the Death Angels, as the perpetrators called themselves, may have killed as many as 73 or more victims since 1970.
-Criminology professor Anthony Walsh wrote in a 2005 article that the "San Francisco–based Death Angels may have killed more people in the early- to mid-1970s than all the other serial killers operating during that period combined."
+Some authorities believe that the Death Angels, as the perpetrators called themselves, may have killed as many as seventy-three or more victims since 1970.
+Criminology professor Anthony Walsh wrote in a 2005 article that the Zebra murderers "may have killed more people in the early- to mid-1970s than all the other serial killers operating during that period combined."

-In 1974, a worker at the warehouse where the Death Angels were based testified to police for a reward, providing private details about the murders.
+In 1974, a worker at the warehouse where the Zebra murderers were based testified to police for a reward, providing private details about the killings.
 Based on his evidence, four men were arrested in connection with the case.
-They were convicted in a jury trial of first-degree murder and conspiracy charges, and sentenced to life imprisonment.
-The informant received immunity from prosecution for his testimony and was admitted to a witness protection program for him and his family.
+They were convicted in a jury trial of first-degree murder and conspiracy charges and sentenced to life imprisonment.
+The informant received immunity from prosecution for his testimony, and he, along with his family, was admitted to a witness protection program.

 The attacks

 1973

-On October 20, 1973, Richard Hague, 30, and his wife, Quita, 28, were abducted at gunpoint and forced into a van while walking from their Telegraph Hill home in San Francisco.
-Quita Hague's body was found nearly decapitated, over 4 miles away, on a railroad track.
-Richard Hague, who had been beaten unconscious, was later found wandering near her body with his hands bound and his head and face slashed.
+On October 20, 1973, Richard Hague (30) and his wife, Quita (28), were abducted at gunpoint and forced into a van while walking from their Telegraph Hill home in San Francisco.
+Quita's body was found nearly decapitated at a railroad track over four miles away.
+Richard, who had been beaten unconscious, was later found wandering near her body with his hands bound and his head and face slashed.
 He was able to give police a description of the attackers, describing them as three young black men in a white van.
 The description matched an earlier abduction attempt of three boys, ages 11 to 15.

-On October 30, 1973, Frances Rose, 28, was shot repeatedly in her car near the University of California Extension.
-A witness to the shooting said a man sitting in the passenger seat shot Rose and then jumped out of her car.
+On October 30, Frances Rose (28) was shot repeatedly in her car near the University of California Extension.
+A witness to the shooting said a man sitting in the passenger seat shot Rose and then jumped out of the car.
 The man was identified as Jessie Lee Cooks and he was arrested shortly after.